Aryamaan23/IVR-chatbot/Readme.md

 ## 🎯 Features

-- Track Payment Status by orderID
+- Track `Payment Status` by orderID
-- Added Authorization security via OTP
+- Added `Authorization` security via OTP
-- Increment Collaboration with suppliers and hence increase profits
+- Increment `Collaboration` with suppliers and hence increase profits
-- Explore Career opportunities in ABInBev
+- Explore `career opportunities` and `screening` of candidate seeking for a job at ABInBev
-- Report any issue related to website, quality of product, staff / agent behaviour or feedback
+- Report any issue related to website, quality of product, staff / agent behaviour or `feedback`
-- Schedule Appointment / Call regarding your order
+- Schedule `Appointment/Call` regarding any queries like order, quality of product, delivery, payment issues etc.
-- mail-list signups with the willingness of user and store the information of users in a SQL DB
+- `mail-list` signups with the willingness of user inorder to increase the customer engagements.
-- Multi Chat Channel like sms, chat and email (non IVR Examples)
+- `Multi Chat Channel` like sms, chat (`Telegram, Whatsapp, Slack, Facebook Messenger`) and email (non IVR Examples)
-- Recommending Products and services via querying name, price, alcohol content etc
+- `Recommending Products` and services via querying name, price, alcohol content etc
-- Get Latest ongoing offers on products
+- Get Latest ongoing `offers` on products
-- Responsive Interactive Answers to Frequently asked questions (FAQ) and contact details of department based on the type of query
+- Responsive Interactive Answers to `Frequently asked questions (FAQ)` and contact details of department based on the type of query
-- Automatically redirect feedback to the respective department based on text analysis.Based on the text analysis analyzing the current market demand
-- 10 minutes database session for each user
+- Resetting of database session for each user after some interval of time
-- Auto destroy stored messages within a 10-minute session
-- Order a product using chatbot and get e-receipt (Procurement)
+- Order a product using chatbot and get `e-receipt (Procurement)`
-- Get location of any product in warehouse
+- Get `location` of any product in `warehouse`
-- Supplier onboarding
+- `Supplier onboarding`
-- Screening a candidate seeking for a job
-- Know the location of your package (delivery details)
+- Know the location of your package `(delivery details)`
-- Get complete information about any beer available at ABInbev
+- Get complete information about `any beer` with image available at ABInbev

 ## 🤖 How we built it